khsafkatamin/khsafkatamin/README.md

 Due to the high volume of technical queries and inconsistent response styles from contributors, ensuring a consistent and user-friendly experience was a challenge.
 Our solution involved developing a feedback generation system powered by a large language model, which generated responses to each GitHub issue from **three distinct AI personas**—each reflecting a unique communication style, ranging from **highly technical** to **empathetic**.

 These personalized responses were integrated into an **interactive chatbot interface**, helping users receive support that aligns with their needs and preferences.

-This innovative approach to AI-driven customer interaction earned our team **second place** in the competition.

 <h2>🚀 Languages and Tools I Use</h2>